Internal Family Systems

 How does IFS Therapy Work?

 Before exploring inner parts, we co-create a calm, grounded base.
-We learn to orient, resourcing, and pacing so that exploring doesn’t overwhelm your system.
+We learn to orient, resource, and pace so that exploring doesn’t overwhelm your system.

 Mapping & Identifying Parts